Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-\subsubsection{TestU01 statistical test suite}
+\subsubsection{TestU01 Statistical Test Suite}

-TestU01 is a software library written in C that conducts RNG statistical testing with pre-compiled statistical test batteries.
-These batteries vary widely in the amount of tests and the amount of randomness they require.
-For full details of which tests these batteries include, see \cite{l2007testu01}\@.\\

-Test p-values are shown if $\mathsf{p} \notin [0.001, 0.999]$, so we will use this as our failure criteria.
-During our testing, we use the Alphabit, Rabbit and SmallCrush batteries, which are all contained in TestU01.
-In order to run these tests, files should contain at least $2^{25}$ random bytes ($\approx 35$MB)\@.
-We omit Crush and BigCrush from our work due to their excessive runtime and their large random number requirement, however they can be executed with our statistical testing environment.
+TestU01 is a C-based software library for conducting RNG statistical testing with pre-compiled test batteries.
+These batteries vary significantly in the number of tests and the amount of randomness required.
+For~details on the specific tests included in each battery, see~\cite{l2007testu01}.
+Test \emph{p}-values are reported if $\mathsf{p} \notin [0.001, 0.999]$, which we use as our failure criterion.
+In~our testing, we use the Alphabit, Rabbit, and~SmallCrush batteries from TestU01.
+To~run these tests, the input files must contain at least $2^{25}$ random bytes (approximately 35 MB).
+We omit the Crush and BigCrush batteries due to their long runtimes and large randomness requirements, although~they can be run within our statistical testing~environment.